User Guide#

 Advanced Querying with MongoDB Syntax#

-For more complex queries, you can pass a MongoDB-style query dictionary directly using the query
+For more complex queries, pass a MongoDB-style query dictionary directly to the query parameter.
+Operators such as $in work here.

 # Use a MongoDB-style query